niqdev/devops/docs/_jvm.md

 * string pool is in PermGen
 * class metadata are stored in PermGen

 If the PermGen run out of space the only solution is to increase the size of memory, otherwise the app will crash.
 From Java 7 String Pool was moved in the old memory and therefore string can be garbage collected.
-From Java 8 MetaSpace replaced PermGen as separeted memory allocated and which is not part of the heap anymore and is the total available memory
+From Java 8 MetaSpace replaced PermGen as separeted memory allocated which is not part of the heap anymore and is the total available memory

 ### Tuning